joonho3020/joonho3020.github.io/content/articles/xls-article.md

 }
 ```

 One abstraction that XLS does provide is communication channels, which are essentially latency-insensitive ports.
-By abstracting away these constructs, XLS helps avoid backpressure bugs by design [^1].
-However, logic synthesis for latency-insensitive interfaces is not as beneficial as having control flow synthesis.
-For example, if bus responses arrive out of order, it remains the designer’s responsibility to manually write the control logic to handle the responses correctly.
+By abstracting these constructs, XLS helps avoid backpressure bugs by design [^1].
+However, logic synthesis for latency-insensitive interfaces is far less valuable than having control flow synthesis.
+For example, if bus responses arrive out of order, the designer is still responsible for manually writing the control logic to handle them correctly.

-Moreover, there are cases where designers need to use ports that are not latency-insensitive but require combinational feedback paths (e.g., priority encoders).
-Expressing this type of logic using XLS channels is challenging.
-Designers are then forced to write suboptimal blocks that waste cycles performing ready-valid handshakes when combinational logic could suffice.
+Moreover, there are cases where designers need ports that are not latency-insensitive and require combinational feedback paths (e.g., priority encoders).
+Expressing this kind of logic using XLS channels is difficult.
+Designers are then forced to write suboptimal blocks that waste cycles performing ready–valid handshakes when simple combinational logic would have been sufficient.

 One benefit of the channel abstraction is its use in testbenches.
-The XLS abstraction allows the programmer to interact with each port without having to explicitly perform ready-valid handshakes, which is a slight improvement over the RTL abstraction.
-For example, in the `Tester` example below, we can interact with the DUT using only `send` and `recv` functions.
-However, the abstraction is still not high enough to provide a substantial advantage over the RTL abstraction.
+The XLS abstraction allows the programmer to interact with each port without explicitly performing ready–valid handshakes, which is a slight improvement over the RTL abstraction.
+For example, in the `Tester` example below, the programmer can interact with the DUT using only `send` and `recv` functions.

 ```rust
 #[test_proc]